 Cookies can be broken down into four main categories:

-- Category 4: Targeting Cookies or Advertising Cookies These cookies are used to deliver adverts relevant to you and your interests.
+- Category 4 - Targeting Cookies or Advertising Cookies: These cookies are used to deliver adverts relevant to you and your interests.
 They are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of the advertising campaign.
 They are usually placed by advertising networks with the website operator's permission.
 They remember that you have visited a website and this information is shared with other organisations such as advertisers.
 Quite often targeting or advertising cookies will be linked to site functionality provided by the other organisation.
 The third party companies we are in association with include: Google Analytics, Google AdWords, Facebook, YouTube, DoubleClick, LinkedIn, Instagram, Twitter.

 By using our website, you agree that we can place these types of cookies on your device.